-In light of COVID-19, more commonly known as Coronavirus, we have elected to suspend Spring and Summer 2020 Programs for all locations outside of our London and U.S. based Programs.
-We do not anticipate re-opening these locations for Summer 2020.
+In light of COVID-19, more commonly known as Coronavirus, we elected to suspend Spring and Summer 2020 Programs for all locations outside of our London and U.S. based Programs.
+We did not re-open these locations for Summer 2020, as anticipated.

 Guidance for current and prospective students